nsidc/search-interface/DEVELOPMENT.md

 CircleCI is configured to run `eslint` and tests automatically when changes are committed to the repository.
 See the configuration in `.circleci/config.yml`

+## Running CircleCI locally

+You can run the CircleCI job(s) in your local workspace to confirm all steps pass before committing any changes.
+The steps are:

+* Install the CircleCI CLI.
+* Ensure Docker is running.
+* `circleci config process .circleci/config.yml > process.yml`
+* `circleci local execute -c process.yml test`

+See [The CircleCI documentation](https://circleci.com/docs/local-cli/) for more information.

+## Legacy CI

 Puppet configuration exists for a CI machine with jobs for building `integration`, `qa`, `staging` and `blue` VMs running a standalone search interface application.
 Once the new Drupal Web site is released, the standalone application will no longer